 A good dose of caffeine is what gives us that extra boost from our morning coffee.
 Caffeine is what made coffee such a hit when it was first discovered in Ethiopia and what made it popular enough to spread across the world.
-But, many people are now trying to cut their caffeine intake for health reasons and, so, one question we get asked more than almost any other is what type of coffee has the most caffeine?
+But, many people are now trying to cut their caffeine intake for health reasons, so, one question we get asked more often than almost any other is: what type of coffee has the most caffeine?
 Well, we aim to find out in this article.

 To learn more about how the coffee we drink today made its way to your cup check out our blog, A brief history of coffee.

 There are many reasons why you might want to keep tabs on your caffeine intake.
 Perhaps you want to limit your caffeine intake for health reasons, or maybe you just really need the extra boost to get you going in the morning.
 Anyone who is not a morning person can relate.